West Virginia folklore: Angel of Mercy

 The “Angel of Mercy” is a folktale told to show that deceased loved ones watch over and take care of their living descendants.

-It was a cold winter, the roads were covered in snow over 2 feet deep.
+It was a cold winter, the roads were covered in snow over 2 ft deep.
 One neighbor's wife had died, but the only way to get a coffin for her was to walk through the impassible roads to town and bring one back by yoked oxen.
 The family had placed their wife’s and mother's corpse in the snow and set out to town with the neighbors to get her a coffin.
 Once they got the coffin and were heading back towards their houses, it had gotten too cold to maintain their speed.
 Both the people and the oxen had slowed down so much that they had thought that they were not going to make it back to the house that night.
 Then a light began to come towards them.
 A woman held the light and, without speaking, led them back to the house.
 When they arrived at the house, in the reflection of the glass, someone saw the woman’s face and recognized her as the woman who had passed.
 Later, the family went back to where the corpse had been laid in the snow.
 Surely enough, her body was still there, dead as ever.

 One Time

 In the 19th and 20th century, it was standard to start stories by saying "once upon a time."
-But if you wanted to get an audience's attention, you started with "one time" as it meant that it was not just published, but it was rather seen by someone's own two eyes.
+But if you wanted to get an audience's attention, you started with "one time," as it meant that it was not just published, but it was rather seen by someone's own two eyes.
 For example:

 One time there was a mother, old and crazy, who did not want her baby anymore.
 She decided to take her child behind an old barn, held it by its heels and bashed its brains onto a rock.
 It is said that if you go out there after midnight, you will hear the poor baby cry, and you can see the indent on the rock where it was murdered.

-The story was told this way to get the audience to have the reaction of trying to hear the poor little baby crying, and to give them shivers.
-These "one time" stories are to cultivate the reader's attention and to have them searching by the end for something to come to life from the story.
-They are to make the audience believe that the story is not a fiction one written for books, but that it is true, and the tale is being passed down generations.
+The story was told this way to give readers the feeling that they are present in the moment, hearing the baby's cries and feeling the discomfort and alarm as the story progresses.
+These "one time" stories aim to cultivate the reader's attention, having them search for something to come to life by the end of the story.
+They are designed to make the audience believe that the story is not a fiction one written for books, but that it is true, and the tale is being passed down generations.